 Liver injury can be caused by several medications used in the treatment of COVID-19.
 Drug metabolites can cause cellular stress that can lead to apoptosis or necrosis of liver cells[97].
 Since most of these drugs cause an elevation of liver enzymes alone, it is important to correctly define acute liver injury to avoid withdrawing this medication improperly[98].
 Drug-induced liver injury (DILI) is defined as an increased level of ALT ≥ 5-times upper limit of normal (ULN), or increased level of ALP ≥ 2-times ULN (in the absence of bone pathology), or a simultaneous increase of ALT ≥ 3-times ULN and TBIL concentration > 2-times ULN.
-While analyzing the different medications used for COVID-19 infection, liver-related adverse effects were not significantly other between patients who used hydroxychloroquine and azithromycin and those who did not receive any targeted therapy[99].
+While analyzing the different medications used for COVID-19 infection, liver-related adverse effects were more common in patients who used hydroxychloroquine and azithromycin and those who did not receive any targeted therapy[99].
 In contrast, drugs, including lopinavir/ritonavir (LPV/v), were associated with 4 × higher odds of liver injury[75].
-According to another research study, no apparent side effects were found in the LPV/r group, except for transient ALT elevation (< 125 U/L)[96].
+According to another study, no apparent side effects were found in the LPV/r group, except for transient ALT elevation (< 125 U/L)[96].
 A meta-analysis revealed that the incidence of DILI in patients treated with remdesivir was 15.2%, while the incidence of DILI in patients treated with LPV/v was 37.2%[66].
 Although some extensive reviews concluded that remdesivir does not affect liver function[100], AST and ALT elevations have been described in a cohort of patients treated with remdesivir.
 However, in most cases, elevated levels of AST and ALT do not progress to severe liver injury[101].
-Hepatotoxicity is included between tocilizumab side effects.
-In registration trials, serum aminotransferase elevations occurred up to 40% of patients receiving tocilizumab.
+Hepatotoxicity is documented among the possible Tocilizumab-related side effects.
+In registration trials, serum aminotransferase elevations occurred in up to 40% of patients receiving tocilizumab.
 After its licensure, it has been linked to several instances of clinically apparent liver injury with jaundice.
 Also, liver failure and transplantation may occur in patients treated with tocilizumab[102].
 Interestingly, the median age of COVID-19 patients with DILI ranged from 54.3 to 56 years; therefore, age does not appear to significantly influence the risk of developing DILI[103].
 Although animal studies have demonstrated changes in hepatic physiology that affect drug metabolism in the aging liver, there is no evidence that this leads to any appreciable deterioration of liver function in healthy elder patients.
 Moreover, several large international DILI registries do not support elder age as an independent risk factor for developing hepatic injury[104].
 On the contrary, it has been described that age does affect the incidence rates of liver injury in COVID-19 patients.
 Older patients have a higher incidence of liver injury.
 In addition, impaired liver function in the elderly increases the drug concentrations in their livers.
 The decline in liver function also explains the higher incidence of DILI in the elderly[105].
 Therefore, intensive liver function monitoring should be considered for patients treated with drugs such as remdesivir, LPV/v, and tocilizumab.

 COVID-19 liver manifestations in elderly patients